 I recently learned that TD is one of the top funders of fossil fuel expansion and therefore a direct threat to future generations.
-I found it very concerning that your bank received an D- on fossil fuel expansion policies in the 2019 Banking on Climate Change report released by Banktrack and 3 out of 200 possible points on their 2020 report.
-The recent Corporate Knights report finds that you have issued more than $6 billion in loans to the O&G industry.
+I found it very concerning that your bank received 5 out of 200 possible points on in the 2021 Banking on Climate Chaos Report from BankTrack.
+The same report found that TD has pumped over $157 billion into fossil fuels since the Paris Accord was signed.
 That money is being used to pump CO2 into our atmosphere, putting millions of lives at risk and driving the 6th mass extinction.
 I also noted with surprise that your bank refused to sign the U.N.
 Declaration on Responsible Banking which has been signed by more than 100 major banks around the world.

 I am aware of your environmental policies and programs — and it does seem like you care more than the other major Canadian banks — but they cannot undo the harm caused by the financing that you continue to provide to the fossil fuel industry.
 The Net-Zero Pledge which you made in November 2020 is a good first step, but it is very light on details about how you actually intend to decarbonize your portfolio.
 In order to drive change, the financial industry must decarbonize long before 2050.

-OPTION 1: [For this reason, I have decided to wait until April 22, 2021 to transfer my money to a more responsible institution.
-As of today, that will likely be a local credit union, however I am open to the possibility of staying with TD or transferring to another major Canadian bank which provides concrete guidelines for rapidly phasing out new loans to fossil fuel companies.]
+I intend to take a long hard look at your first annual progress report on decarbonizing your financial activities.
+If there is no substantial progress, I will transfer my money to a more responsible institution in April of 2022.
+As of today, that will likely be a local credit union, however I am open to the possibility of staying with TD or transferring to another major Canadian bank which provides concrete guidelines for rapidly phasing out new loans to fossil fuel companies.

 In particular, I hope your bank will be able to commit to the following: